MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/7-exercise-fulfill-a-dsr-in-azure-active-directory.md

 To determine the appropriate process, perform the following steps:

 1. Review the DSR:
-In this task we will step through a scenario where we receive a DSR from a user, then identify the steps we need to perform in order to fulfil that request.
+In this task we will step through a scenario where we receive a DSR from a user, then identify the steps we need to perform in order to fulfill that request.
 There are no actual tasks to complete other than become familiar with the processes and steps involved

    - DSR form received today
    - Identity verified today, as follows